fblgit/tree-of-knowledge/README.md

 * The dataset is not yet complete, it is a work in progress and looking for collaborators.
 * The dataset is been tested at small scale: 100 examples were enough to fine tune a LLaMA 30Bmodel on a RTX40490 w/LoRA in a few minutes.
 * The dataset named `foundation` data is the original prompts used to create the extraction process.
+* The dataset structure will be fixed in field, but may be subject of changes within the input and instruction.

 # Next Steps
 * Keep generating more datafor the set.
-Phase 1 is 1 keyword. --> ONGOING
+Phase 1 is 1 keyword. --> PAUSED `reformulating how the ideal dataset syntax will be`
 * llama-30b-4bit on a combined AutoCoT 100%+COT (Complete) Shuffle 30% + TOK 100%
 * Get a smaller model, updated corpus and extract valuable knowledge from it.
 * Load the new updated data (2023) and FineTune an older (2021) and validate update process.
 * Generate more data for the set.
 Phase 2 is 2 keywords
+* Isolate `TOK` output style with a special character.
+* Add `LEAF` `TREE` `EXPAND` and `CONTEXT` flavours --> EXPERIMENTING

 ## Experiment Notes
 * It would be ideal to combine this with other datasets.
 Ideally if the model can understand that the shape of this set is knowledge and not conversation then it would allow incremental efficient learning.